Knowledge Representation in AI and Its Significance in Business

 4. Production Rules

-These methods provide AI with the means of organizing and utilising knowledge in effective ways and thus make it smarter and more competent.
+These methods provide AI with the means of organizing and utilizing knowledge in effective ways and thus make it smarter and more competent.

 Approaches to Knowledge Representation in AI